Character sheaves on unipotent groups in positive characteristic: foundations: Main definitions and results

 \subsection{Organization of the text}

 The rest of the article is organized as follows.
 In \S\ref{s:idempotents} we define and study the notion of a closed idempotent in an abstract monoidal category.
 We establish several general results that are used in the proofs of the main theorems of the paper.
-In \S\ref{s:serre-FD} we recall the notion of Serre duality for perfect unipotent groups (in characteristic $p>0$) and the definition of the Fourier-Deligne transform, mostly following \cite{saibi} and the relevant appendices in \cite{intro}.

 \mbr